nwoodthorpe/GRTUnofficialLiveAPI/README.md

 Please don't abuse this API.
 Every request and the accompanying IP is logged.
 If I believe an IP is abusing the service, it may be blacklisted.

 This API is not affiliated with Grand River Transit or The City of Waterloo in any way.

+Make a pull request if you want to add more examples, or improve/ammend the documentation.